Conditional regression for single-index models: Conditional regression methods

 \subsection{Sliced Inverse Regression}

 Sliced Inverse Regression \cite{SIR} (SIR) estimates the index vector by a principal component analysis of a sliced empirical approximation of the inverse regression curve $ \E[X | Y] $.
 Samples on this curve are obtained by slicing the range of the function and computing sample means of the corresponding approximate level sets.
 In our version of SIR, we take dyadic partitions $ \{ {\Cijk\el\h} \}_{\h=1}^{2^\el} $, $ \el \in \Z $, of a subinterval of the range of $Y$, where each $ {\Cijk\el\h} $ is an interval of length $ \asymp 2^{-\el} $.
-After calculating the sample mean for each slice,